lyndsey-ferguson/fastlane-plugin-test_center/docs/feature_details/collate_html_reports.md

 Do you have multiple html test reports coming in from different sources and need them combined?
 Use this action to collate all the tests performed for a given test target into one report file.

+> Note: if you want to use `--verbose` to get more detailed logging, but you don't want to see the detailed logging for `collate_html_reports`, set the environment variable `COLLATE_HTML_REPORTS_VERBOSITY` to 0.

 <img src="./images/collation.jpg" alt="collate html image" />

 ## Example